 About

-Flow Line Maps creates minimalist topographic art — maps that distill the essential character of mountains, trails, and landscapes into clean, precise line work.
+Flow Line Maps makes minimalist topographic art: maps that distill the essential character of mountains, trails, and landscapes into clean, precise line work.

 Every piece starts as raw geographic data and ends as a pen-plotted original.
-The process sits at the intersection of cartography, art, and mechanical drawing, using algorithms and data to design and a pen plotter to translate digital designs into analog form.
+The work sits at the intersection of cartography, code, and mechanical drawing.
+Algorithms design the map; a pen plotter draws it, line by line, in real ink.

-The result merges the precision of code and mechanical tools with the tactile texture and imperfections of real pen and paper.
+The result pairs the precision of code with the tactile texture and imperfections of real pen and paper.
 Art that rewards a closer look, where you can trace the ridgeline of a peak you've summited or follow the switchbacks of a trail you've ridden.

 Every map begins with raw geographic data: high-resolution elevation models, precise geospatial coordinates, and carefully curated route data.
 The quality of the data is what transforms a map into art.